helidon-io/helidon/docs/modules/sse.md

 The `SseSource` type defines other methods such as `onOpen`, `onClose` and `onError`.
-The following example waits for zero or more string events until the connection is closed.
+The following example waits for zero or more string events until the event stream is closed.
 A `CountDownLatch` is a convenient way to asynchronously wait until all the events are received.
+The server-side HTTP/2 support described above does not extend the WebClient `SseSource` to HTTP/2; this example continues to use an `Http1ClientResponse`.

 ```java
 try (Http1ClientResponse r = client.get("/sseString")